 Applicants must submit the following information:

-» Division of Ground Water Protection Application Domestic Septage Disposal Site Permit Form (Form CN-1047).
+» Division of Water Resources Application Domestic Septage Disposal Site Permit Form (CN-1047).
 The application includes the following information: the operators business name, address and telephone number; applicants name, address, and telephone number; written permission of the landowner; and the crop to be grown on the disposal site in the coming year.

 » A high intensity soil map of the proposed disposal area prepared in accordance with Department Rules

 » A plat with seal and signature of a registered surveyor.